rnd39/eve-ng_nodepathtest/README.md

 ## Clone repo

+SSH to your eve-ng server, and clone the repo:

 `git clone https://github.com/rnd39/eve-ng_nodepathtest.git /opt/nodepathtest/`

 ## Create a new apache virtual server

-Create the .conf file with the required settings, the client directory to serve the client script on HTTP port 81.
+Create a new apache virtual server .conf file with the required settings, note the client directory and port listener for HTTP port 81.

 `vi /etc/apache2/sites-available/nodepathtest.conf`